accordproject/lab-concerto-graph/docs/classes/GraphModel.md

 > **textToCypher**(`text`): `Promise`\<`null` \| `string`\>

-Converts a natural language query string to a Cypher query
+Converts a natural language query string to a Cypher query (without running it)

 #### Parameters